Lyft releases Flyte, a platform for maintaining AI workflows

 Hot on the heels of Uber’s open-sourcing of an AI debugging tool this morning, Lyft announced the release of Flyte, which it describes as a structured and distributed platform for concurrent, scalable, and maintainable machine learning workflows.
 The company says that Flyte has been serving AI model training and data processing internally for over three years, becoming the tool of choice for teams furthering Lyft’s pricing, locations, estimate time of arrivals, mapping, and self-driving products.
-In point of Fact, Lyft says that Flyte now manages over 7,000 unique workflows totaling over 100,000 monthly executions, 1 million tasks, and 10 million containers.
+In fact, Lyft says that Flyte now manages over 7,000 unique workflows totaling over 100,000 monthly executions, 1 million tasks, and 10 million containers.

 “With data now being a primary asset for companies, executing large-scale compute jobs is critical to the business, but problematic from an operational standpoint.
 Scaling, monitoring, and managing compute clusters becomes a burden on each product team, slowing down iteration and subsequently product innovation.
 Moreover, these workflows often have complex data dependencies,” wrote Lyft in a blog post.
 “Flyte’s mission is to increase development velocity for machine learning and data processing by abstracting this overhead.”

-Flyte is a multi-tenant service, enabling teams to work on separate repositories and deploy the without affecting the rest of the platform.
+Flyte is a multi-tenant service, enabling teams to work on separate repositories and deploy them without affecting the rest of the platform.
 Code is versioned and containerized with its dependencies, ensuring all executions remain reproducible.
 (Container images are bound to a task.)
 Workflows can be parametized and have rich data lineage, enabling a developer to, for instance, invoke different parameters (variables internal to AI models that define the skill of said model on a problem) with each run.
 And Flyte intelligently uses cached outputs from previous execution, saving both time and memory.

 Workflows in Flyte can link tasks together and pass data between them with a Python-based domain-specific programming language.
 Plus, because every entity in Flyte is immutable (with every change explicitly captured as a new version), workflows can be iterated or rolled back quickly and versioned tasks can be shared across workflows.